Help make the best choice when selecting a new tap

 Combi boiler system

-Your boiler will be wall-mounted and probably located in your kitchen or hidden away in an airing cupboard.
-You won’t have a cold or hot water storage tank.
-This means you have a high pressure vented water system.
-This system is becoming increasingly popular in the UK and is considered an ideal choice for small apartments and new builds as it gives you hot water on demand.
+If your boiler is wall-mounted and located in your kitchen or hidden away in a cupboard you have a combi boiler system.
+You won’t have a cold or hot water storage tank meaning you have a high pressure vented water system.
+This system is an ideal choice for small apartments and new builds as it gives you hot water on demand.

-Combi boilers are fed directly with mains pressure cold water, which is then rapidly heated and pumped around your home at close to mains pressure.
-High pressure water systems offer the flexibility of being suitable for use with most showers and taps, so you shouldn’t need to calculate your water pressure when buying new taps or a shower.
+Combi boilers are fed directly with mains pressure cold water, which is then quickly heated and pumped around your home at close to mains pressure.
+High pressure water systems offer the flexibility of being suitable for use with most taps, so you shouldn’t need to calculate your water pressure when buying new taps.

 Pressures can vary depending on your boiler, but the typical pressure expectation is between 1 and 2 bar.